Frequently Asked Questions

---Many teachers have regular hours to meet with students outside of classes.
-If your student needs to meet outside those hours they can speak to their teacher and set something up or email them.
+Many teachers have regular hours to meet with students outside of classes.
+If your student needs to meet outside those hours, they can speak to their teacher and set something up, or email them.
 You can access the teacher emails here.

-My child needs to take medication during school.
-How can they do that?
+My child needs to take medication during school, how can they do that?

--- All medication, even over-the-counter medication, needs to be brought to the office by an adult.
+All medication, even over-the-counter medication, needs to be brought to the office by an adult.
 All prescription medication, except inhalers, need to be kept in the health room.
 Your child can come to the office to have medication administered by the office staff.
 After proper documentation, students are allowed to carry their inhalers with them.
-OTC medications also need to be logged into the office but at that time it can be decided if the student can carry them and self-administer or if they will be kept in the health room for administration by the office.
-If the student carries their OTC meds, they can only carry one day's dosage.
+OTC medications also need to be logged into the office, but at that time it can be decided if the student can carry them and self-administer or if they will be kept in the health room for administration by the office.
+If the student carries their OTC meds, they may only carry one day's dosage.
 At no time are students allowed to share medication.

-What is Academy?
+What is Advisory?